-What was it like growing up in Finland?
-When did you realize you wanted to become
+What was it like growing up in Finland, and when did you realize you wanted to become an artist?

 I grew up in a rural area of southern Finland in the 80s and 90s.
 There were not many other kids around in our neighborhood so I played a lot in the forest and in nature with my brother, creating imaginary worlds.
 There are a lot of creative people in my family.
 As a child, I was always drawing and I was very interested in photography.
 I got my first camera around the age of 10.
 I was so lucky to get accepted to a high school that specialized in art and music, with an exceptional program that was mostly taught by professional artists.
 Around that time I knew I wanted to work in the creative field and dreamt about becoming a photographer.